What is Supervision for Spiritual Directors/Companions?

 Supervision is a conversation between peers and the focus is the well-being of the directee.
 The atmosphere of group supervision is collegial using the discernment model.
-The focus is the relationship between the director/directee and the location of the movement of the Holy Spirit within a concrete direction session.
-In this model all of the reactions of the director are important.
+The focus is the relationship between the companion/directee and the location of the movement of the Holy Spirit within a concrete direction session.
+In this model all of the reactions of the companion are important.

 “Supervision is a contemplative, sacred process undertaken individually or in conversation among multiple spiritual directors.
 The supervision process invites the spiritual director to take time to explore what is beneath the surface: to better understand oneself, to discover how best to accompany seekers, and to acknowledge how Spirit is present and active in the spiritual direction relationship.”
 (SDI Code of Ethics)